YAVSRG/YAVSRG/README.md

 1. Cloning the codebase to your machine requires [Git](https://git-scm.com/downloads), and building requires [the .NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
 Follow the install instructions for both of these for your platform

-2. To set up the codebase on your machine, run these commands:
+2. To set up the codebase on your machine, run these commands in your terminal:
 ```bash
 # Navigate to somewhere you want to store the interlude codebase
 git clone https://github.com/YAVSRG/YAVSRG.git